Project 2025 - what we know about the ‘dystopian’ manifesto for Trump’s second term

 What is Project 2025?
 Everything we know about the ‘dystopian’ manifesto for Trump’s second term

-Project 2025 is seen by many as a blueprint for Donald Trump’s return to the White House and while he distanced himself from it on the campaign trail, as he edges closer to a second term with more power than ever there would be little to stop him implementing it if he wanted to
+Project 2025 was offered as a blueprint for Donald Trump’s return to the White House — though he distanced himself from the far-right plan on the campaign trail, Alex Woodward reports

-A 900-page plan drawn up by former Donald Trump aides and endorsed by a powerful right-wing think tank has long been seens as giving the former president a roadmap for his second administration.
+A 900-page plan drawn up by former Donald Trump aides and endorsed by a powerful right-wing think tank has long been seen as a roadmap for the former president’s second administration.

-Project 2025 — a blueprint for Trump’s presidency spearheaded by the Heritage Foundation and more than a dozen former Trump administration officials — is essentially a wishlist for his administration with plans to expand his executive authority, replace civil servants with ideologically aligned appointees, crush abortion rights and impose an anti-immigrant agenda, among other policies.
+Project 2025 — a blueprint for Trump’s presidency spearheaded by the Heritage Foundation and more than a dozen former Trump administration officials — is essentially a wishlist for the next Republican administration with plans to expand executive authority, replace civil servants with ideologically aligned appointees, crush abortion rights and impose an anti-immigrant agenda, among other policies.

-Throughout their campaign, the Democrats turned the conservative plan into a major target.

-Using an oversized, printed-out hardcover version of the 900-page document, Saturday Night Live’s Kenan Thompson used Project 2025 for a comedy sketch.
-"You ever seen a document that could kill a small animal and democracy at the same time?
-Here it is,” Thompson asked, as the crowd roared with laughter.
+Vice President Kamala Harris repeatedly warned against Project 2025’s ambitions in her campaign.

 Kenan Thompson: Did you ever see a book that could kill a small animal and end democracy at the same time?
 Here it is.
 These are the terms and conditions of a second trump presidency.
 If you vote for him, you vote all of this. pic.twitter.com/nuDv9lEKqP— Acyn (@Acyn) August 22, 2024

-Meanwhile, Vice President Kamala Harris repeatedly made Project 2025 a direct focus of her campaign rhetoric.

-“[Trump] and his extreme Project 2025 agenda will weaken the middle class.
-We know we got to take that seriously,” Harris told one rally. ”Can you believe they put that thing in writing?
+“Can you believe they put that thing in writing?
 Read it.
-It’s 900 pages.”
+It’s 900 pages,” she said at a rally this summer.

+Using an oversized, printed-out hardcover version of the 900-page document, Saturday Night Live’s Kenan Thompson even took aim at Project 2025 during a sketch at the Democratic National Convention.
+“You ever seen a document that could kill a small animal and democracy at the same time?”
+Thompson asked.
+“Here it is.”

-At a rally in Michigan just one week after a 20-year-old gunman opened fire at the Trump rally in Butler, Pennsylvania, killing one attendee and injuring two others while only slightly injuring Donald Trump’s right ear, he told the crowd: “Some on the right, severe right, came up with this Project 25, I don’t even know, some of them I know who they are, but they’re very, very conservative.
+At a rally in Michigan just one week after a 20-year-old gunman opened fire at the former president in Butler, Pennsylvania, killing one attendee and injuring two others, Trump told the crowd: “Some on the right, severe right, came up with this Project ‘25.
+I don’t even know, some of them I know who they are, but they’re very, very conservative.
 They’re sort of the opposite of the radical left.”

-“You have the radical left and the radical right and they come up — I don’t know what the hell it is, it’s Project 25,” Trump went on, bungling the initiative’s name.
+“You have the radical left and the radical right and they come up — I don’t know what the hell it is, it’s Project 25,” he continued.
 “They read some of the things and they are extreme, they’re seriously extreme.
 But I don’t know anything about it, I don’t want to know anything about it.”

 As The Independent previously reported, the plan would gut checks and balances to give Trump unprecedented, concentrated executive authority over federal agencies.
 If followed to the letter, an incoming Trump administration would roll out a blitzkrieg of firings across federal agencies, opening the door for an army of loyalists who would go on to weaponize the government against his rivals.